 Fibromyalgia is believed to be caused by the brain sending the wrong pain signals to the wrong place at the wrong time, theoretically caused by cells not working properly.
 Focusing on the core bases of your health (your cells), with things like DMSO could theoretically help correct the cells to work the way they are supposed to.

-Made with #FibroWarriors and others with nerve and muscle pain in mind, Inner Warrior combines Aloe Vera, DMSO, Magnesium, Vitamin B12, and a special blend of seven Essential Oils to bring you the newest product to help relieve pain and boost energy naturally.
+Inner Warrior combines Aloe Vera, DMSO, Magnesium, Vitamin B12, and a special blend of seven Essential Oils to bring you the newest product to help relieve pain and boost energy naturally.

 "I just bought 2 more 8oz bottles.
 I have been using different forms of magnesium to help with pain and to sleep at night.
 They all helped but the Herbal Mana Inner Warrior has helped more than anything.
-I have fibromyalgia and suffer from inflammation that attempt control with diet.
+I have fibromyalgia and suffer from inflammation that attempts control with diet.
 My sleep has definitely improved because my pain level has gone down and I'm able to be more comfortable." - Rachel N.

 “Fibromyalgia.”
 The ACPA, 18 Jan.
 2018, www.theacpa.org/conditions-treatments/conditions-a-z/fibromyalgia/.